Pricing

 Price tag with price in red font being shown to man

-Men prefer prices in red fonts (Van Droogenbroeck, Van Hove, & Cordemans, 2018).
+Men prefer prices in red fonts:.

 Men seem to process the ads less in-depth and use price color as a visual heuristic to judge perceived savings (Puccinelli et al., 2013, p.
 121).